pjaskulski/kursnbp/docs/index.md

       currency:
-        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD', or a range of dates in format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today'
-                      (rate for today) or 'current' - current table/rate (last published) default: current
+        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table/rate (last published), default: current
         -l --last     As an alternative to --date, the last <n> tables/rates can be retrieved e.g. -l = 5, default: 0 -c --code     ISO 4217 currency code, depending on the type of the